mackelab/lfi-experiments/README.md

   --enqueue TEXT              Enqueue the job to a given queue instead of
                               running it now.
-This requires a running worker process, which can be started with worker.py --debug                     If provided, will enter debugger on error.
+This requires a running worker process, which can be started with worker.py --debug                     If provided, will enter debugger on error and show more info during runtime.  [default: False] --device TEXT               Device to compute on.  [default: cpu] --increase-data             If set, will increase the training data on each round by reloading data generated in previous
-                              [default: False]
-  --device TEXT               Device to compute on.  [default: cpu] --increase-data             If set, will increase the training data on each
-                              round by reloading data generated in previous